-Boston has fully reopened as of May 29, 2021.
+Boston is open and ready to welcome you.
 See the latest information and resources for travelers regarding COVID-19.

 Fall in New England is quite the sight as the leaves turn.
 It’s a time to embrace the vibrant foliage with day and weekend trips beyond Boston’s borders.
 While you’re at it, why not brush up on your knowledge of American history?